-On the prices side, the consumer prices index rebounded this month from 46.0 to 50.0, and producer prices continued to hover at a low level, falling from 33.5 in November to 27.8 in December.
-From January 2014, prices have been sluggish, with consumer prices looking comparatively more healthy and mostly above the confidence threshold.
+On the prices side, the consumer prices index fell this month from 50.0 to 43.6, and producer prices continued to hover at a low level, edging up from 27.8 to 31.5 in January.
+Since January 2014, prices have been sluggish, with consumer prices looking comparatively more healthy and mostly above the confidence threshold.
 However, the situation has deteriorated markedly, with the future trend unclear.
 The producer price index has consistently reported a poor performance, only once rising above 50 (50.5 in October 2014).
-This index has dropped below 30 on four recent occasions (January, July and September 2015 at 28.1, 29.5 and 27.7 respectively, and now December 2015 at 27.8).
+This index has dropped below 30 on four recent occasions (January, July, September and December 2015 at 28.1, 29.5, 27.7 and 27.8 respectively).

 From our data, the high costs/low prices combination means that companies cannot increase prices to consumers or downstream producers to steer their way out of cost pressures, meaning that despite acceptable sales, the profit index is performing poorly (despite two months of rebound in the profit index, compared with 2013 and the first half of 2014, the index is at a low level).
 This echoes an earlier point about one of the biggest structural problems facing the Chinese economy - manufacturing overcapacity.
 This does not indicate that Chinese people are now so well off that they do not need as many goods or services.
 On the contrary, for a middle income country, China's domestic demand is healthy, but there are countless sectors in dire need of investment, including healthcare, education and pensions.
 Overcapacity is a result of misallocation of resources: placing resources in low return sectors such as the steel industry.
 Overcapacity means we need to carry out economic structural reforms, allowing the market to guide an outflow of resources that has become stagnated, and configure a way to put valuable resources to better use.
-In the short term, such reform may trigger a greater slowdown, with rising unemployment likely to damage vested interests, and this causes resistance to such a plan.
-However, for the long-term health of the Chinese economy, this is an unavoidable step.
+In the short term, such reform may trigger a greater slowdown with rising unemployment likely to damage vested interests, and this causes the resistance to such a plan.
+However, for the long term health of the Chinese economy, this is an unavoidable step.